Pipes of War

 ‘Yeah, I might need some help actually,’ he admitted.

 After a few attempts, Jean eventually tied him down to keep him on the table.
-Nelson didn’t say much about it, as his mouth too was still drooling with water and he was already in pain.
+Nelson didn’t say much about it, as the water pouring from his mouth made it difficult to speak and he was now in pain from falling.
 When Jean started her tests, he said even less, because he was once again sedated.
 After hours of tests and experiments, Jean explained the situation to the captain and then woke Nelson to explain it to him.

 ‘Okay, so based on the test results, you originally suffered from hyperhidrosis, which meant you sweated a lot anyway, but somehow it has been accelerated to an incredible rate.
 There were also a lot of unknown chemicals in your body which have diluted your blood to pure water.
-However, there are modified versions of the cells and minerals that blood usually contains, so your heart thinks this is normal and it’s managing to pump the water around your body as if it were blood and it’s performing all the same functions.
-Because there is no blood flow to your arms, you’re now getting transient paraesthesia – also known as pins and needles – but your body is getting confused and sending a signal to your brain that the body is overheating.
-The brain is then telling the body to sweat even more.
-However, your body can only produce water and since it cannot produce enough water on its own, it’s reacting with the elements in the air and you’re somehow able to produce extremely high volumes of water.’
+However, there are modified versions of the cells and minerals that blood usually contains, so your heart thinks this is normal and it’s managing to pump the water around your body as if it were blood and it’s performing all the same functions.’

-‘Right, I didn’t understand any of that,’ admitted Nelson.
-‘But just tell me one thing… can you help me?’
+‘Okay, I didn’t really understand any of that,’ admitted Nelson.
+‘But you haven’t said, why am I leaking all this water?’

 ‘Why would I want to do that?’ he asked.